tarunsriharsha/RTL-Design-using-IVerilog-GTKWave-YOSYS-SKY-130nm-Technology/README.md

 # RTL-Design-using-IVerilog-GTKWave-YOSYS-SKY-130nm-Technology
-A 5 day workshop to design Register Transfer Logic using EDA Tools
+A 5 day workshop to design Register Transfer Logic for computing processors using EDA Tools

-Introduction to the AIM of workshop :
+# Introduction to the AIM of workshop :
 Computing needs realizable processing of different areas of target to achieve what it intends unlike random linear processing.

 Hence the need for Logic to mend different process to achieve targeted result.